Foreign Direct Investment in Colombia

 For investments channeled through an authorized foreign exchange intermediary, registration is automatic at the time of the transaction.
 For other investment types requiring a separate SIC filing, we complete registration within two to five business days of receiving complete documentation.

 Yes.
-Any change to the registered investment — additional capital, partial exits, or corrections — must be updated in the Banco de la República’s Foreign Exchange Information System.
+Any change to the registered investment—additional capital, partial divestments, or corrections—must be updated in the Banco de la República’s Foreign Exchange Information System.

 Ask Us Anything, Anytime.